This PDF is the current document as it appeared on Public Inspection on 06/17/2013 at 08:45 am.

 (2) Any document received after the close of regular business hours or on a Saturday, Sunday, or federal holiday, shall be deemed to be filed on the next regular business day.

 (e) Account holder exemptions.
 Notices of intervention and comments solicited by the Commission may be filed under temporary Filing Online accounts.
-Temporary Filing Online accounts may be obtained without meeting all of the requirements of Start Printed Page 22824paragraphs (b) and (c) of this section, and the subscription requirements of § 3001.11(e).
+Temporary Filing Online accounts may be obtained without meeting all of the requirements of paragraphs (b) and (c) of this section, and the subscription requirements of § 3001.11(e).
 Other categories of documents may be filed under temporary Filing Online accounts under extraordinary circumstances, for good cause shown.

 (c) Computer media.
 A participant that has obtained a waiver of the online filing requirement of § 3001.9(a) may submit a document on standard PC media, simultaneously with the filing of one printed original and two hard copies, provided that the stored document is a file generated in either Acrobat (pdf), Word, WordPerfect, or Rich Text Format (rtf).